Open one of the provided overviews of online medicine retailer.

 Please be aware that these online medicine retailers have to act in compliance with German law.
-As DIMDI is not a competent supervisory authority.
+DIMDI is not a competent supervisory authority.

-No. It includes only retailers for human medicinal products.
+No. It only includes retailers for human medicinal products.

 If the retailer you are seeking is missing in the register, there may be the following reasons for this:

 No. Please refer to the regional competent supervisory authority that has issued this mail order permit.
 You find it in the overviews of mail order pharmacies in the column with the heading "Für die Erlaubnis zuständige Stelle".
-You may take the matter also to court.
+You may also take the matter to court.

 No, because the logo does not have any significance in itself!

-However, in three simple steps, you can reduce the risk of ordering on websites of dubious suppliers:
+However, in three simple steps you can reduce the risk of ordering on websites of dubious suppliers:

 If no register entry opens, there may be the following reasons for this:

 The website is not necessarily bogus.
-In order to check whether the logo nevertheless legitimately is displayed on the online medicine retailer’s website(s), look it up in our overview of all included online medicine retailer’s.
+In order to check whether the logo is nevertheless legitimately displayed on the online medicine retailer’s website(s), look it up in our overview of all included online medicine retailers.
 Please inform us if you cannot find the retailer there either.

 Other reasons why clicking on the logo does not link to a register entry:

 Online medicine retailer have to display the logo on their website(s).
-Additionally you can check whether the retailer involved is included in the German Register of Online Medicine Retailers very simply in our overview of all included online medicine retailer
+Additionally you can check whether the retailer involved is included in the German Register of Online Medicine Retailers very simply in our overview of all included online medicine retailers.